nhjschulz/flashcontainer/README.md

 ### XML Configuration File Anatomy

-The XML follows an XSD-schema defined n pargen_1.0.xsd.
+The XML follows an XSD-schema defined in pargen_1.0.xsd.
 It is highly recommended to use an XML editor with schema validation support to avoid or detect validations already while editing.
 Visual Studio Code would be a perfect choice, given the "XML Language Support" extension from